APogue/APogue.github.io/_posts/posts/2024-10-18-Policies-in-Aftermath.md

 		- "In addition, UCLA should continue its efforts to diversify the university; to facilitate the development of programmatic and curricular initiatives that advance and reflect its commitment to equity, diversity, and inclusion; and proactively work to ensure that no student feels barred from participating in the multiple dimensions of campus life because of their social group membership."

+- It is very convenient for the school to support 1st amendment rights in the manner that it is---doing nothing.
+The school can uphold the 1st amendment in a way that is legal, which would take significantly more involvement and oversight.
+They would need to be more than "just a bank that holds classes sometimes" or whatever that students said

+	- It is clear this is happening because even in areas where they were tasked with implementing policy, they failed to do so and simply threw money at the problem after disaster struck